atlan-antillia/EfficientDet-Slightly-Realistic-Japanese-RoadSigns/README.md

 <br>

 <h3>2.4 Workarounds for Windows</h3>
-As you know or may not know, the efficientdet of training a model and creating a saved_model do not run well on Windows environment in case of tensorflow 2.7.1(probably after the version 2.5.0) as shown below:.
+As you know or may not know, the efficientdet of training a model and creating a saved_model does not run well on Windows environment in case of tensorflow 2.7.1(probably after the version 2.5.0) as shown below:.
 <pre>
 INFO:tensorflow:Saving checkpoints for 0 into ./models\model.ckpt.